AJS Motorcycles

 Model 'B' is pictured below

-On 3 November 1916, the Ministry of Munitions prohibited the production of non-military motorcycles, and so AJS changed to manufacturing munitions, but in early 1917 the Ministry received an order from Russia for military vehicles, and AJS was given a contract to produce part of the order with its AJS Model D machine.
+On 3 November 1916, the Ministry of Munitions prohibited the production of non-military motorcycles, and so AJS changed to manufacturing munitions, but in early 1917 the Ministry received an order from Russia for military vehicles, and AJS was given a contract to fulfil part of the order with it's AJS model "D" machine.

-The 1922 machine was to become known as the 'Big Port' because of its large-diameter exhaust port and pipe (initially 1 5⁄8 inches, but changed in successive years).
+The 1922 motorcycle was to become known as the 'Big Port' because of its large-diameter exhaust port and pipe (initially 1 5⁄8 inches, but changed in successive years).
 The OHV 350 would be the mainstay of the company's racing efforts until 1927.
-It was first offered to the public in 1923 and became AJS's most popular sports motorcycle throughout the 1920s.
-At this time, the company produced a comprehensive range of other models ranging from 250 to 1,000 cc.
+It was first offered to the public in 1923 and became AJS's most popular

 In 1929 the AJS range consisted of: